 Hilton Honors American Express Surpass® Card

-The Hilton Honors American Express Surpass® Card also provides a free weekend night certificate, but only after you spend $15,000 on your card in a calendar year.
-Again, through the end of 2022, these certificates can be used for stays on any night of the week.
+The *Hilton Surpass* also provides a free weekend night certificate, but only after you spend $15,000 on your card in a calendar year.

 You'll also get Hilton Honors Gold status just for holding the card.
 This will get you free breakfast at almost any Hilton hotel abroad, or a daily food and beverage credit at U.S. properties.